jeslynzhou/Pawllywood/README.md

    The library provides instant pet-specific care guides, from diet, training, to grooming and exercise.
 Users can access the in-app library whenever they want, wherever they are (Just make sure to have a strong internet connection!)

-3. Forum for engaging in discussion, asking questions, and sharing thoughts and experiences through writing posts and pictures
+2. Forum for engaging in discussion, asking questions, and sharing thoughts and experiences through writing posts and pictures

    In addition to the library, our forum offers essential support for users’ pet care needs.
 The forum helps users to connect with fellow pet owners who share real-life experiences.
 Users can engage in discussions, ask questions, share thoughts and experiences through posts and pictures, and enjoy lively chats with like-minded individuals who share their interests.

-5. Authentication for user accounts
+3. Users and Accounts

    The profile feature will help to manage user accounts and handle the authentication; users can create a new account, log in and log out.

 ### Bonus Features

 1. Notebook to save and note down useful tips sourced from in-app library and forum
-2. User engagement to add friends and initiate private chat with people
+2. User engagement to add friends and initiate private chat with people (Haven’t implemented)
 3. Push notification to inform users about updates and relevant activities
-4. Multi-device synchronization
+4. Multi-device synchronization for seamless synchronization across multiple devices for a consistent user experience
-5. Effective search-engine
+5. Effective search-engine to find relevant information in the forum and in-app library feature (Haven’t implemented)

 ## Tech Stack